 We hope to provide an independent cultural space that is shared with the community, open to it, and thriving off of it.
 It’s less private than public, or should be, and should provide an audience for expression that otherwise can not find one.

 What idea are you most excited about for the future?

 We’re currently renovating the space and getting ready to transfer the reins to a new group – so we’re excited about that.

-Using the theory of intersectionality (the idea that various and discrete forms of oppression are interrelated) as a starting point we will spend the next four months working in partnership with guest editors to examine privilege (both in and through art) from feminist, class, geographic, queer and black perspectives.
+Using the theory of intersectionality (the idea that various and discrete forms of oppression are interrelated) as a starting point we are currently working in partnership with guest editors to examine privilege (both in and through art) from feminist, class, geographic, queer and black perspectives.